carlffisher/MarsRoverKata/MarsKataProject/MarsRoverKataProject3/README.md

 To activate it:

 * The reference to Microsoft.NET.Test.Sdk in MarsRoverKataProject3.csproj is commented out.
-Uncomment it.
+Uncomment it OR
-* Install Microsoft.NET.Test.Sdk with VS Package Manager
+* Install Microsoft.NET.Test.Sdk with VS Package Manager THEN
 * In Programs.cs comment out Main() method
 * Rebuild